 In September 2016, the Company adopted its 2016 Stock Plan (the "Plan").
 The Plan provides for the grant of incentive stock options and non-statutory stock options to employees, directors or consultants of the Company.
 Options granted under the Plan generally vest over a period of four years, as determined by the Company's Board of Directors, and the maximum term of stock options granted under the Plan is 10 years.
 Recipients of stock options are eligible to purchase shares of the Company's common stock at an exercise price equal to no less than the estimated fair market value of such stock on the grant date.
-As of December 31, 2020, the Company had 11,528,297 shares authorized for issuance under the Plan and 3,213,259 shares remained available for grant.
+As of December 31, 2020 and March 31, 2021, the Company had 11,528,297 shares authorized for issuance under the Plan and 3,213,259 and 934,124 shares remained available for grant, respectively.